-The ELLA (European Life Long Learning Academy) project offers a variety of cutting‐edge examples of inclusive adult‐education for people with and without disabilities:
+The ELLA (European Life Long Learning Academy) project offered a variety of cutting‐edge examples in inclusive adult‐education for people with and without disabilities:

-In the implementation stage of the particular project components outlined in ELLA, people with disabilities will act as experts.
-They will be adult education teachers, provide self‐reports and determine the choices and preferences of their own professional and social lives.
+In the implementation stage of the particular project components outlined in ELLA, people with disabilities acted as the experts.
+They took the role of adult education teachers, providing self‐reports and asserting over decisons in their own professional and social lives.
 This method reverses the roles that are characteristic of traditional, integrative education.
-Furthermore, curricula will be developed, which address the basic needs of every human beeing: Self determination in private life, work, housing, sexuality and having children.
-These themes are usually not addressed in adult education, and were, until now, considered taboo.
+Furthermore, curricula has been developed, which addresses the basic needs of every human being: Self determination in private life issues, work, housing, the right to sexuality and family planning.
+These aspects of inclusion are usually not addressed in adult education, and many were, until now, considered taboo.

-Ella will be conducted by the Caravan 2000 Federation, which has demonstrated its intercultural experience and competence since many years in uncountable joint projects.
-This ensures that the purpose will not be a singular project, but a project that will reinforce the current network's sustainability and allow the Caravan 2000 Federation to continue operating after the end of the current EU funding.
+The ELLA project was conducted by the Caravan 2000 Federation, which has demonstrated its intercultural experience and competence as a result of years of countless projects in partnership with organisations worldwide.
+This furthermore ensured that the objective would not be a singular event but, rathermore a project that will reinforce the current social networks sustainability and allow the Caravan 2000 Federation to continue developing the project, succeeding the initial EU funding.